 Introduction on the Serie A and fantasy football

 Given its history, it seems only fitting that fantasy football as a fully shaped concept would begin in Italy.
-Because of that prestigious history, as well as its present-day achievements, it’s understandable that the Serie A needed to play a big role in the fantasy football game (Fantacalcio) of FootballCoin.
+Because of that prestigious history, as well as its present-day achievements, it’s understandable that the fantasy Serie tier A needed to play a big role in the fantasy football game (Fantacalcio) of FootballCoin.
 How does it work?
-In FootballCoin all of the teams taking part in the Serie A, with every one of their squad members, are incorporated.
+In FootballCoin all of the teams taking part in the Italian Serie A, with every one of their squad members, are incorporated.
 The fantasy football game allows for the virtual managers to choose a draft of 11 players plus five reserves.
 The players are then marked based on their accomplishments in real games.
 Finally, the results are tallied up.
 The producers of the best scoring teams depart the competition with honor and… with prizes.
 The prizes are given in XFC cryptocurrency, a sort o Bitcoin for the fantasy football.

 Serie A is vital to the development of FootballCoin, as it is an indispensable part of the lives of sports fans across the world.
 But, to better understand its importance in the world of fantasy sports we first have to look at Serie A and Fantacalcio’s histories.

 Serie A, a fantasy league for supporters, and a trial by fire for players

 It has often been remarked that the players and managers that really want to prove themselves, find a way to relocate to the Italian Serie A. In fact, the Italian tournament has built quite a reputation.
 For many, it remains the European league with the steadiest level of quality on display.